armory/docs/content/en/cd-as-a-service/concepts/deployment/how-hpa-works.md

 ### What happens during a deployment

-CD-as-a-Service freezes scaling behavior during a deployment.
+CD-as-a-Service freezes scaling behavior at the start of a deployment.

 Consider a deployment to upgrade your app from v1 to v2.
 In this scenario, the v1 app is running with 10 Pods.
 Your HorizontalPodAutoscaler scales your app down to 5 Pods minimum or up to 15 Pods maximum.